Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

  9:00  Walkers

  10:00 Runners
+ Both will be a mass start, with a short briefing 5 minutes beforehand.

  10:15 Fun Run

  Both will be a mass start, with a short briefing 5 minutes beforehand.